lz2003/htn-2021-project/README.md

 ### How to use Productivity Fishing

 Download/Clone the repository.
 Go to chrome://extensions/ and turn on developer mode.
-Unpacked the `final-extension` directory to start using the extension!
+Unpack the `final-extension` directory to start using the extension!

 ### General Features